CleverTap/clevertap-ios-sdk/docs/PushPrimer.md

 Push Primer allows you to enable runtime push permission for sending notifications from an app.

-Starting with the 4.2.0 release, CleverTap supports Push primer for push notification runtime permission through local and campaign in-app or app inbox campaign.
+Starting with the 4.2.0 release, CleverTap supports Push primer for push notification runtime permission through local in-app.
 Minimum iOS version supported: 10.0

 ### Push Primer using Half-Interstitial local In-app